MHeasell/yuni/docs/developers/readme.txt

  - The public API must not depend on any external library
  - The public API must work on every supported platform.
 There might be a few exceptions but there must be a very good reason for it.
- - Thinking low-level, writing high-level.
+ - Think low-level, write high-level.
    Keep in mind these important points :
    .
-The maintenance of the code
+Code maintenance
    .
-The Speed of execution of the code
+Code execution speed
    .
-The Simplicity of the code
+Code simplicity
    .
-The Portability
+Portability
    .
-The Elegance and the high level of the code
+Code elegance and high-level characteristics